 In light of these studies, it remains unclear how the frequency of the antecedent noun may affect anaphoric processing during language comprehension.
 Indeed, the three hypothesis described above make different predictions.
 The lemma-access hypothesis predicts no frequency effects; the salience hypothesis predicts a reversed frequency effect, with faster processing for pronouns referring to low-frequency words.
-Finally, the full-access hypothesis predicts the same effects in nouns than in pronouns, that is, faster reaction times with pronouns referring to high-frequency words.
+Finally, the full-access hypothesis predicts the same effects in nouns as in pronouns, that is, faster reaction times with pronouns referring to high-frequency words.
 The main aim of the present study was to examine the influence of antecedent frequency during anaphoric pronoun resolution.
 There were two specific objectives.
 First, previous studies addressing this issue have been performed in non pro-drop languages, such as English and German, where the use of an overt subject is obligatory.
 It has been argued that pronoun processing may be language-specific (Meyer & Bock, 1999) and different for pro-drop and non pro-drop languages (Fernández Soriano, 1989).
-These differences in pronoun processing between pro-drop and non pro-drop languages may be due to the fact that while the users of the non pro-drop languages must rely on the lexical characteristics of the (pronominal) anaphors, the speakers of pro-drop languages can (although do not have to) use null subjects (pro's) in similar contexts.
+These differences in pronoun processing between pro-drop and non pro-drop languages may be due to the fact while the users of the non pro-drop languages must rely on the lexical characteristics of the (pronominal) anaphors, the speakers of pro-drop languages can (although do not have to) use null subjects (pro's) in similar contexts.
 Consequently, it becomes relevant to explore anaphoric frequency effects in pro-drop languages, such as Spanish, which was used in the two experiments reported here.
 Spanish is a Romance pro-drop language with two grammatical genders (i.e. masculine and feminine) in which the form of gender-marked and number-marked pronouns depends on the grammatical gender and number of the referent noun.

 As a second objective, we aimed to investigate whether the syntactic position of the antecedent modulates the frequency effect during anaphor resolution.
-This is relevant because some studies have reported faster reading times for anaphors when the antecedent was a subject than when it was an object (Purkiss, 1978, cited in Sanford & Garrod (1981)).
+This is relevant because some studies have reported faster reading times for anaphors when the antecedent was a subject than when it was an object (Purkiss, 1978, as cited in Sanford & Garret, 1981).
 Specifically, Purkiss reported faster reading times for sentences referring to topic antecedents (i.e. subjects) than for sentences referring to non-topic antecedents (i.e. objects), which suggests that syntactic position have a privileged status with respect to ease of accessing.
 Critically, all the studies that have explored so far the frequency effect during anaphor resolution have been tested only in those cases where the antecedent was a grammatical object.
 In order to explore the difference in anaphor resolution as a function of word frequency and the syntactic position, we conducted two experiments with the same materials, but manipulating syntactic context.
-Since it is a well known that subjects are more likely to prime subjects than objects are likely to prime subjects (e.g. Meyerhoff, 2009), in Experiment 1, both the antecedent and the anaphor occupied the subject syntactic position; while in Experiment 2, both occupied the object syntactic position.
-In Experiment 1, both the antecedent and the anaphor occupied the subject syntactic position; while in Experiment 2, both occupied the object syntactic position.
+Since it is a well known that subjects are more likely to prime subjects than objects are likely to prime subjects (i.e. Meyerhoff, 2009), in Experiment 1, both the antecedent and the anaphor occupied the subject syntactic position; while in Experiment 2, both occupied the object syntactic position.
 Critically, the distance between the antecedent and the pronoun, in terms of the number of intervening words was kept constant across the two experiments, in order to allow for a direct comparisons between the two experiments.

 Finally, the possibility that the discrepant results from the revised studies might be due to the differences in the experimental design cannot be discarded.
-For instance Simner & Smyth (1999) used pictures as antecedents whereas the other studies (Van Gompel & Majid, 2004; Heine et al., 2006a) tested participants while reading written sentences.
+For instance Simner and Smyth (1989) used pictures as antecedents whereas the other studies (van Gompel & Majid, 2004, Heine et al., 2006a) tested participants while reading written sentences.
 Thus, it is important to provide more empirical evidence on how frequency influences anaphor resolution while keeping experimental settings and materials identical.

-1.2.
 Experimental overview